Unprecedented growth for female-founded unicorns

 Like Away, Glossier has managed to build a cult following online.
+Her startup quotes usually focus on branding.
 She tells Business Insider, “Brand is really, really important.
 It’s kind of everything.”
 Glossier’s signature millennial pink packaging, playful stickers, and diverse models are all iconic to the brand.

 “Launch as many things as possible, fail as quickly as possible.”Jennifer Hyman, Co-founder of Rent the Runway

 As many of us know, failure is inevitable in startup life.
 Jennifer Hyam, the co-founder of Rent the Runway, urges others to get that part out of the way quickly.
 She shares her take on failure with The Muse;

 “I think people waste so much time strategizing about what they should do, rather than just going and doing something, making mistakes, and then pivoting.
 The goal of a startup should be: Launch as many things as possible, fail as quickly as possible, and then figure out how to move forward from there.”

 Figure out how you are going to assess whether you have a good idea or not.Jenny Fleiss, Co-founder of Rent the Runway